JRomatowski/flute-practice-app/README.md

 - Display data in history page as a list

-## v.4 - (Practice Journal - User Authentication and Contact Page)
+## v.4 - (Practice Journal - Graph Update and Styling Upgrade 1)

-- Incorporate user authentication
+- Make the data display in any chart at all
-- Make contact page work
+- Do a round of restyling.
+Get acquainted with bootstrap

 ## v.5 - MVP (Practice Journal - Hosting and connecting)